alecjara/alecjara/README.md

 ### Hi there 👋 I'm Alejandra Jaramillo!

-- 🔭 I’m currently working at DCI - Digital Career Institute as a Web Dev Lecturer and Assessment Coordinator
+- 🔭 I’m currently working at DCI - Digital Career Institute as the Assessments Manager

 #### Languages and Tools :